blairify/blairify/docs/README.md

-# Grant Guide Documentation
+# Blairify Documentation

-Welcome to the Grant Guide documentation.
-This guide covers the complete architecture, data flow, and services of the Grant Guide application, including the powerful job market integration.
+Welcome to the Blairify documentation.
+This guide covers the complete architecture, data flow, and services of the Blairify application, including the powerful job market integration.

 ## 📚 Table of Contents